krahets/hello-algo/en/docs/chapter_array_and_linkedlist/linked_list.md

 <p align="center"> Figure 4-5 &nbsp; Linked list definition and storage method </p>

-As shown in the figure, we see that the basic building block of a linked list is the <u>node</u> object.
+As shown in Figure 4-5, we see that the basic building block of a linked list is the <u>node</u> object.
 Each node comprises two key components: the node's "value" and a "reference" to the next node.

 - The first node in a linked list is the "head node", and the final one is the "tail node".
 - The tail node points to "null", designated as `null` in Java, `nullptr` in C++, and `None` in Python.